brurya-zinger/-Web-Crawler/README.md

 I'm sure there's a more effective and beautiful way to do it I would love if you share with me!
+I prefer to submit with this part to complete the task .